-515 3.5 | Column Collapse
+3.5 | Column collapse

 The final example chosen for demonstration is coupled MPM/DEM modeling of a dynamic problem.
-We consider the collapse of a soil column onto level ground, a classical dynamic problem having received extensive experimental investigations ^{84,85,86,87}.
+We consider the collapse of a soil column onto level ground, a classical dynamic problem having received extensive experimental investigations.84-87

-The geometry and the boundary conditions of the soil column are chosen according to Figure 25 .
+The geometry and the boundary conditions of the soil column are shown in Figure 25.
 The soil column is 1 m in both width and height.
 A smooth gate is placed at its right side to control the collapse.
-The base is also modeled using a rigid material to provide bottom frictions

-520 for the soil during collapse.
+The base is also modeled using a rigid material to provide bottom frictions for the soil during collapse.
 The friction coefficient between the base and the soil adopts a value of 0.4.
-This value plays a minor role for the entire side of the soil column.
-The whole soil column was divided by 16×16 elements with 4 material points per cell (4 PPC).
-The RVEs are prepared using the parameters listed in Table 3 .
-1000 particles have been used in each RVE.
-Again, each RVE is isotropically consolidated by the DEM solver to its corresponding geostatic pressure before assigning to the material point in MPM.
+This value plays a minor role for the entire collapse process since the main body of soil indeed flows over a thin layer adhering to the base.^{20,86} A symmetry boundary is assumed for the left side of the soil column.
+The whole soil column was divided by 16×16 elements with four material points per cell (four PPC).
+The RVEs are prepared using the parameters listed in Table 3.
+One thousand particles have been used in each RVE.
+Again, each RVE is isotropically consolidated in the DEM solver to its corresponding geostatic pressure before assigning to the material point in MPM.
 To speed up the simulation, rolling resistance has not been considered.
-Meanwhile, a relatively small value of PIC, 5.0×10^{-4} , has been adopted to provide necessary stability without altering the energy conservation62.
+Meanwhile, a relatively small value of PIC, 5.0×10^{-4} , has been adopted to provide necessary stability without altering the energy conservation.61